 For those that wish to progress to Fellowship, we will develop a broader portfolio of learning with more individualised learning based on your professional interests and career aspirations.

 We are engaging with our Practice Boards and Member Interest Groups to scope, plan and introduce new pre-Fellowship subjects, to support those considering moving into newer areas of actuarial employment.

 Following positive feedback from members and employers on our move to online examinations, we will further enhance our online examinations service.
 This will provide a more robust, technologically advanced, and forward-looking service with greater global accessibility; meeting the service expectations of our members while maintaining our examinations’ integrity and high standards.

-The first stage will be to procure and configure a new, on-screen examination delivery solution, with a phased move of current examinations to the new examination delivery solution from April 2023.
+The first stage will be to procure and configure a new, on-screen examination delivery solution, with a phased move of current examinations to the new examination delivery solution.
 We will work closely with employers and student members to test this system’s suitability and user interface, as well as more general aspects of examinations processes.
-We will keep you informed on progress, and will provide detailed arrangements to those sitting examinations and the opportunity to test the new system well ahead of the go-live date.
+We will keep you informed on progress and will provide detailed arrangements to those sitting examinations and the opportunity to test the new system well ahead of the go-live date.

-We will be working closely with leading learning consultants, as well as IFoA subject matter specialists, to build IFoA examiner capacity and competencies in this area.
+We are working closely with leading learning consultants, as well as IFoA subject matter specialists, to build IFoA examiner capacity and competencies in this area.